aliyun/configure-aliyun-credentials-action/README.md

 uses: aliyun/configure-aliyun-credentials-action@v1
 ```

-When you ant to assume another role, use `role-to-assume` please.
+When you want to assume another role, use `role-to-assume` please.

 ```yaml
 uses: aliyun/configure-aliyun-credentials-action@v1